 Fridays, 5-9:50p, 10/11 & 10/18 in Glenwood Springs

 First class meeting begins at Glenwood Center.
 All scuba equipment is included, and you may use your own if you have it.
 In addition, a required student kit including text, workbook, dive table, and logbook, is $60, available at the first class.(Text may be shared among family members.)
 The kit without the text is $35.
 Pool entry is $10 per session (typically 5 visits)—pool passes do not qualify for entry.
 Students must be prepared to swim at each class.
 Minimum age: 17.
 Cost: one credit hour of tuition.

 Fun With Llamas

 Learn all about llamas, both in the classroom and hands-on with the animals.
-First class meets at the Glenwood Center and is a general overview/introduction where you learn the history of llamas and alpacas as well as the difference between the two camelids; what they eat; basic medical care, and how these animals are trained.
+The first class meets at the Glenwood Center and is a general overview/introduction where you learn the history of llamas and alpacas as well as the difference between the two camelids; what they eat; basic medical care, and how these animals are trained.
 The remaining classes meet at Llama Linda Ranch where each student is assigned a llama to work with on training, grooming and hiking.
-The last class is an actual hike with the llamas.
-Cost: $49.
+Cost: $49